run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 * A single node, with at least one GPU.
 * Running Ubuntu 18.04 or Ubuntu 20.04.
 * `sudo` access to the node.
 * An email and a password provided by Run:AI customer support.
 * Outbound internet connectivity

 If NVIDIA Drivers are not installed, the script will install the latest NVIDIA Drivers.

 ## Installation steps

+Log in to [app.run.ai](https://app.run.ai) for the first time to change your password.
+Do __not__ create a new Cluster.

 Get the script: